L. Frazier Banks High School

+History

 The school was opened as a high school in 1957 and, at first, accepted only freshmen.
 The high school's first graduating class matriculated in 1961.
 The school's athletic teams in that 1960-61 season won the Birmingham city football, basketball and baseball championships.

 In the early part of that decade, a U. S. Air Force F-86D/L "Sabre", tail number 52-4243, was acquired when it was taken off active service.
 The aircraft was painted in the school colors of Columbia Blue and Scarlet, then was installed as a mascot and landmark in front of the school.